 1500 New Hampshire Ave NW, Washington, DC 20036, USA

-Attached to the Dupont Circle Hotel, Bar Dupont is a sleek lounge with floor-to-ceiling windows and a patio that enable you to observe the hustle of the neighborhood from a refined vantage point.
-Bartenders concoct both cocktail classics and their...
+Attached to the Dupont Circle Hotel, Doyle (formerly Bar Dupont) is a lounge with floor-to-ceiling windows and a patio that enable you to observe the hustle of the neighborhood from a refined vantage point.
+In the sophisticated midcentury bar area...

 329 Pennsylvania Ave SE, Washington, DC 20003, USA

 Since 1967, visitors, college students, Capitol Hill staffers, interns, congressmen, clerks, and lawyers have graced this iconic Capitol Hill neighborhood bar dining on burgers and cheap beer.
 Longtime patrons remember the look of a rambling,...

 - 1 Air Travel Another U.S. Airport Now Allows Non-Ticketed Visitors Through Security

 - 2 Restaurants + Cafés This Bistro Was Just Voted the Best New Restaurant in the United States

 - 3 Travel News Tour Guides Will Soon Be Restricted at Two Popular NYC Sites